OREL-group/Project-Management-SP-24/Final Papers/Tom Jiang.md

 ### Project Roadmap

 #### Phase 1: development to reach GDC Independent game festival
+GDC independent game festival would be a good opputunity for the game to gain publicity and meet potiential publishers/investors.
+Although the festival itself is on March, the deadline for handing in materials is October, which will act as our first milestone.
 ##### 1.1: Design & recruitment
 - **Phase duration**: May 20th 2024 -  June 20th 2024
 - **Phase objectives**:<br />